cclloyd/democracy-stream-deck/README.md

 ## Quickstart

 Download the exe from the Releases page and run it.
+Make sure the Elgato StreamDeck app is fully closed while running this.

 If you don't have `hidapi.dll` in some folder that's included in your `$PATH` variable, it will prompt you to install.